jolin-nexthink/nxt2itsm/README.md

 Set either "selfsigned" or "trusted" for the "certificates" option in the settings.json depending if you are using self-signed certificates or certificates signed by a trusted Authority.

+In case you need to generate self-signed certificate for the Appliance, you can use the following command:

+	openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem

 Once the configuration is done, start pm2 and then the scripts from the /usr/lib/node_modules/nxt2itsm folder with the following commands:

 	sudo systemctl start pm2-root